merijnovergaauw/Hyper-V-Management-Pack-Extensions-2019/README.md

 ## This Management Pack is provided "as is" without any official support from Microsoft.

-## New features and/or quality updates on release 3.0.0.40
+## New features/quality updates on release 3.0.0.40
 * Support for Windows Server 2019 Hyper-V.
 * Minor code optimizations.

-## New features and/or quality updates on release 3.0.0.41
+## New features/quality updates on release 3.0.0.41
 Added the following Performance Rules on Hyper-V Host level:
 * Hyper-V MPE 2019 Root Virtual Processor % Total Run Time
 * Hyper-V MPE 2019 Root Virtual Processor % Hypervisor Run Time